bPavan16/CodeTrans-V1/README.md

 ## Installation

-To use this model, follow these steps:
+To use this model, follow these steps :

 ### Requirements
 - Python 3.7+